fakcior/klipper-toolchanger-tool-mapping/README.md

 ## Installation

-1. Add tool_mapping.cfg to your config
+1. Add tool_mapping.cfg to your config (should be included after Tool_x.cfgs, so it overrides their Tx definitions)
 2. Add variables.cfg to your config
 3. Replace Moonraker's metadata.py
 4. Restart Klipper